makersacademy/CV/README.md

 </div>

 A Junior Full Stack Developer in Ruby and JavaScript.
 University of Hertfordshire Physiotherapist graduate, former Extended Scope Spinal Practitioner in the NHS, making the transition into the tech industry.
-I recently graduated from a four month Makers Bootcamp where I taught myself Ruby & Javascript by building a range of applications and websites through individual and team.
+I recently graduated from a four month Makers Bootcamp where I taught myself Ruby & Javascript by building a range of applications and websites through individual study and team projects.
 As I continue to build on my technical and engineering skills, I want to bring my work ethic and experience to my next role, helping to build outstanding products with clean and well tested code.

 ## Projects